KaniBog/KaniBog-s-Portfolio/README.md

 ---

-#  1. DATA CLEANING STAGE — Turning the Chaos into Clarity
+#  1. DATA CLEANING STAGE

-Just like real analysis, the part that required the most attention was fixing the data.
+As any analysis, this dataset required cleaning, easily one of the most crucial parts for reliable insights.

 ---